 Employment Outlook & Career Guidance for Depression Counselors

 According to the United States Department of Labor, jobs for Depression Counselors will be increasing over the next 8 years at a rapid rate.
-While the average increase for employment (in general) is 11%; the projected increase in employment growth for Depression Counselors is 29%.
+While the average increase for employment (in general) is 5%; the projected increase in employment growth for mental health counselors (including depression counselors) is 22%.
 Three factors have contributed to this substantially positive outlook for Depression Counselors.

 Recently implemented federal laws require both private sector insurance and state healthcare insurance programs to offer within their coverage plans the option of receiving both inpatient and outpatient treatment for depression.
 These requirements have created a new demand for qualified Depression Counselors in private practice as well as institutional and government settings.

 Unemployment, displacement issues, divorce caused by monetary discord and substance abuse are all situations that arise from economies experiencing prolonged recession.
 Counselors are needed for taking care of situational depression caused by economically related issues.

 As soldiers return from recent global assignments, Depression Counselors are needed to assist in the Veterans Administration.
 Research has revealed that wars over the past two decades have resulted in more reports of Post-Traumatic Stress Disorder (PTSD) than any other time in history.
 Since depression is the symptomatic indicator of PTSD, Depression Counselors will be increasingly needed for the treatment of veterans.

 “After three tours of duty in Iraq, I can tell you that men returning home really need help dealing with the adjustments of continued military or civilian life.
 Transitional issues are one of the hardest things officers have to deal with when they are in command of any unit stateside.”

 What Type of Positions Can a Depression Counselor Hold?